Short Pitch

 A crowd had been waiting all day for the president’s arrival.
 As soon as the problem became apparent, two hundred men ran forward.
 They grabbed ahold of the train cars and silently rolled them up the hill.

-It is called Sinjar.
+It is called The Wayfaring Stranger.

-It is a survival drama.
+It is a Western Romance

-In the vein of Defiance.
+In the vein of When Calls The Heart.

-It is like 13 Hours meets Dunkirk.
+It is like Hatfields and McCoys meets 1883.